signalapp/Signal-Desktop/CONTRIBUTING.md

 ## Additional storage profiles

-Since there is no registration for Loki Messenger, you can create as many accounts as you can public keys.
+Since there is no registration for Signal Messenger, you can create as many accounts as you can public keys.
 To test the P2P functionality on the same machine, however, requries that each client binds their message server to a different port.